xiwenc1/homepage/content/authors/admin/_index.md

 ---
 ### News

 - **[2024/5]** Congrats!
-We have one paper entitled *TimeMIL: Advancing Multivariate Time Series Classification via a Time-aware Multiple Instance Learning* has been accpted by ICML2024.
+We have one paper *TimeMIL: Advancing Multivariate Time Series Classification via a Time-aware Multiple Instance Learning* has been accepted by ICML2024.
 - **[2024/4]** Congrats!
-We have one paper entitled *Imaging Signal Recovery Using Neural Network Priors Under Uncertain Forward Model Parameters* has been accpted by [PBDL@CVPR2024](https://pbdl-ws.github.io/pbdl2024/index.html).
+We have one paper *Imaging Signal Recovery Using Neural Network Priors Under Uncertain Forward Model Parameters* has been accepted by [PBDL@CVPR2024](https://pbdl-ws.github.io/pbdl2024/index.html).
 - **[2024/4]** Congrats!
-We have one paper entitled *nnMobileNet: Rethinking CNN for Retinopathy Research* has been accpted by [DCAMI@CVPR2024](https://dca-in-mi.github.io/).
+We have one paper *nnMobileNet: Rethinking CNN for Retinopathy Research* has been accepted by [DCAMI@CVPR2024](https://dca-in-mi.github.io/).